An Overview of Manufacturing KPIs

-Manufacturing is a complex process and it must be controlled at all stages.
-Poor manufacturing practices can lead to poor quality products, which will impact reputation, brand, and revenue.
+Manufacturing is a complex process, and it must be controlled at all stages through clear manufacturing KPIs and metrics.

 As this process is at the heart of what your company does, it also represents a significant risk to the investment a company has placed in its production.
-Not measuring the process will seriously affect your ability to manage it.
+Poor manufacturing practices can lead to poor quality products, which will impact reputation, brand, and revenue.
+This is why it's crucial to constantly monitor your KPIs to understand progress, because not measuring the process will seriously affect your ability to manage it.

 There are various manufacturing KPIs that you can track to help you maintain control of your processes.
 Tracking key performance indicators can support you in delivering consistent quality to your clients, and also ensure you utilize your resources efficiently.

-We've been compiling examples of KPIs across industries and departments as part of our KPI examples mini-series - this post provides some of the most common manufacturing KPIs and also includes a brief description of why you may want to use them.
+We've been compiling examples of KPIs across industries and departments as part of our KPI examples mini-series - this article provides some of the most common manufacturing KPIs and also includes a brief description of why you may want to use them.
+In the end, we'll also show you how Cascade can be used to visualize and track your KPIs!

 Machinery-Related KPIs